zopefoundation/Zope/src/ZPublisher/request_params.rst

      the most recently seen encoding from an encoding directive

    flags
-     indicate by flag bits which processing types are requested via directives
+     to indicate which processing types are requested via directives

      Processing types are "ignore", "aggregate as sequence", "aggregate as record", "aggregate as records", "use as default", "convert" (using ``converter_type`` and ``character_encoding``)

-2. It is checked whether the parameter value corresponds to an uploaded file.
+2. The parameter value is checked to see if it is a file upload.
-   In this case, it is wrapped into a ``FileUpload`` and ``isFileUpload`` is updated
+   In this case, it is wrapped into a ``FileUpload``, and ``isFileUpload`` is updated

 3. All directives in the paramter name are examined from right to left and the variables set up in step 1 are updated accordingly.
-   A ``:tuple`` directive updates in addtion ``tuple_items``.
-   A method directive updates instead ``method``.
+   ``:tuple`` directives update ``tuple_items``, and method directives update ``method``.

-4. The actions remembered in ``flags`` by step 3 are executed.
+4. The actions stored in ``flags`` during step 3 are executed.

-   If ``flags`` indicates the use as default, then this operates on ``defaults``, otherwise on ``form``.
+   If ``flags`` indicate the use as default, the step operates on ``defaults``, otherwise on ``form``.

-After all request parameters have been processed, request variables from ``defaults`` are put into ``form`` if this does not yet contain such a variable.
+After all request parameters have been processed request variables from ``defaults`` are put into ``form`` as long as it does not already if contain that variable.
-If a method directive has been processed, then the traversal path is extended accordingly.
+If a method directive has been encountered the traversal path is extended accordingly.

-As a security measure, mainly for DTML use, request variables are not only made available in the request attribute ``form``;
+As a security measure, mainly for DTML use, request variables are not only made available in the request attribute ``form``.
-a (somewhat) secured version of them is made available in the attribute ``taintedform``.
+A (somewhat) secured version of them is also stored in the attribute ``taintedform``.
 In the *tainted* request variable variant, strings potentially containing HTML fragments use ``TaintedString`` as data type rather than the normal ``str``.
-DTML will automatically (HTML) quote those values which gives some protection against cross site scripting attacks via HTML injection.
+DTML will automatically quote those values to give some protection against cross site scripting attacks via HTML injection.
-With the more modern page templates, all values (not only tainted ones) are by default (HTML) quoted: they typically do not use the tainted form of the request variables.
+With the more modern page templates, all values (not only tainted ones) are quoted by default.
+They typically do not use the tainted form of the request variables.